Being Courageous has Nothing to Do with Being Big and Strong

 And he asked for his own life to be traded

-In hopes that judgment could be abated.
+In hopes their judgment could be abated.

 That little dash in the incomplete prayer: